Countries with No Property Taxes Where You REALLY Own Your Home

-When in 1848, influential thinker John Stuart Mill said,’ landlords grow rich in their sleep, without working, risking or economising’, he did so as a critique of profits he felt should belong to the community and not the individual.
+When in 1848, influential thinker John Stuart Mill said, ‘landlords grow rich in their sleep, without working, risking or economising’, he did so as a critique of profits he felt should belong to the community and not the individual.

 If you’re in that camp, you’ll be interested in learning which countries welcome people who want to internationalise their lives without paying high property taxes.

 In these places, more enlightened governments realise the value investors and entrepreneurs bring to an economy with their capital, skills and work ethic.
-So, they’ve created environments that reward investment and business development by offering perks like no property taxes within their borders.

-Sure, there are governments that will tax property until the end of time, but there are also countries with zero property taxes where you truly own your property.
+Sure, there are governments that will tax property until the end of time.
+But there are also countries with zero property taxes where you truly own your property.
+Helping you discover them is where our team at Nomad Capitalist comes in.

-As far back as ancient Egypt, Babylon and Persia, countries have used property taxes to collect money from the wealthy.
 Since the majority of their populations were poor, those governments demanded money from the wealthiest landowners based on the productivity of their land.

-In ancient Egypt, for example, taxes were levied against a land’s production of grain, as well as cattle output.
 Though much of the population was illiterate, there were enough willing scribes around to devise one of the earliest tricks known to government tax collectors – keeping records of who owned which property for the express purpose of taxing it.

-These tax scribes were among the most important members of their societies.
-Taxes were so systematic and oppressive in ancient Egypt that the poor and wealthy alike crafted creative ways to avoid them in life and death.
+Taxes were so systematic and oppressive in ancient Egypt that the poor and wealthy alike crafted creative ways to avoid them.

-Many wealthy Egyptians paid people to perform their mandatory physical tax service, which typically involved doing physical labour for the state.
 Likewise, in death, they utilised magic tools known as Ushbatis to serve them in everything from tilling fields to performing their tax service in the afterlife.

 That’s right – the government was so ‘good’ at collecting taxes that people feared they might even reach them beyond the grave.